EU Member States

 Food establishments selling products of animal origin

 There are strict rules within the EU for selling any foods that are or that contain any POAO.
-Amongst other requirements, this will require certification of the product and the premises that produce the product being licensed by the EU.
+Among other requirements, this will require certification of the product and the premises that produce the product being licensed by the EU.

 - red meat